See Commerce Studio versus Predictive Merchandiser for a feature comparison.

 Review

-and inspect each reported rule.
+precheck_results.jsonand inspect each reported rule.
 If you created the rules, sign into Predictive Merchandiser and publish or revert the staged changes.
 If the unpublished rules were created by a different user, you cannot publish or revert the rules in the Predictive Merchandiser UI.
-There are a few options for resolving unpublished rules owned by another user:- Proceed with migration.
+There are a few options for resolving unpublished rules owned by another user:- After you complete the pre-migration tasks, tell Lucidworks to proceed with the migration.
 These rules are skipped and you can re-create them in Commerce Studio.

 - Use the Fusion Query Rewrite and Custom Rule APIs to manually publish or revert the unpublished rules.